ggreer/geoff.greer.fm/about/index.md

 Works speak louder than words, so look at [my GitHub activity](https://github.com/ggreer).

-If you'd like to take advantage of my expertise, I'm available for [contract work](/hire/).
+If you'd like to take advantage of my expertise, I'm often available for [contract work](/hire/).

 <h4><img src="/icons/resume_icon.png" height="16" width="16" alt="" /> <a href="/resume/" rel="me">Resume</a></h4>